cpp-best-practices/game_jam/Jam1_April_2022/sumo.md

 Excluded warnings are described in the project README.
 This game requires the terminal window to be fullscreen (or to reduce terminal font size enough to make it fit).
-In testing we had a experienced with windows binaries, since they are run in the native windows terminal which seems to have a very low refresh rate.
+In testing we had a terrible experience with windows binaries, since they are run in the native windows terminal which seems to have a very low refresh rate.
 Launching the game from powershell from the newer Windows Terminal results in a much better experience.